Former Fed chair Bernanke shares Nobel for research on banks

-The committee said their work had shown in their research “why avoiding bank collapses is vital.”

-With their research in the early 1980s, the laureates laid the foundations for regulating financial markets and dealing with financial crises, the panel said.
+With their findings in the early 1980s, the laureates laid the foundations for regulating financial markets, the panel said.

+“Financial crises and depressions are kind of the worst thing that can happen to the economy,” said John Hassler of the Committee for the Prize in Economic Sciences.
+“These things can happen again.
+And we need to have an understanding of the mechanism behind those and what to do about it.
+And the laureates this year provide that.”

-Bernanke, 68, who is now with The Brookings Institution in Washington, D.C., examined the Great Depression of the 1930s, showing how dangerous bank runs — when panicked savers withdraw their deposits — can be.
+Bernanke, 68, now with the Brookings Institution in Washington, examined the Great Depression of the 1930s, showing the danger of bank runs — when panicked people withdraw their savings — and how bank collapses led to widespread economic devastation.
+Before Bernanke, economists saw bank failures as a consequence, not a cause, of economic downturns.

-Diamond, 68, based at the University of Chicago, and Dybvig, 67, who is at Washington University in St. Louis, showed how government guarantees on deposits can prevent a spiraling of financial crises.
+Diamond, 68, based at the University of Chicago, and Dybvig, 67, who is at Washington University in St. Louis, showed how government guarantees on deposits and can prevent a spiraling of financial crises.
+In 1983, they co-authored “Bank Runs, Deposit Insurance, and Liquidity,” which in part addressed damage from runs on banks.

-“The laureates’ insights have improved our ability to avoid both serious crises and expensive bailouts,” said Tore Ellingsen, chair of the Committee for the Prize in Economic Sciences.
+Diamond said the Nobel came as a surprise.
+On Monday morning, he said, “I was sleeping very soundly and then all of a sudden, off went my cellphone” with good news from Nobel committee.

+When it comes to the global economic turmoil created by the COVID-19 pandemic and Russia’s war in Ukraine, Diamond said the financial system is “much, much less vulnerable” to crises because of memories of the 2000s collapse and improved regulation.

+“The problem is that these vulnerabilities of the fear of runs and dislocations and crises can show up anywhere in the financial sector.
+It doesn’t have to be commercial banks,” he said.

-Their research took on great real-world significance when investors sent the financial system into a panic during the fall of 2008.
+The trio’s research took on great real-world significance when investors sent the financial system into a panic during fall 2008.

 He slashed short-term interest rates to zero, directed the Fed’s purchases of Treasury and mortgage investments and set up unprecedented lending programs.
 Collectively, those steps calmed investors and fortified big banks.